wovo/hwcpp/docs/hwcpp-targets.md

 TF-card, 8-pin FLASH chip,
 ESP8266, NRF24L01, SW1053/W5500, OLED/TFT, bluetooth serial

-This is a non-name board that is available on various sites.
+This is a no-name board that is available on various sites.
-It uses the same STM32F103C8 chip as the Blue Pill, hence I call it the Blue Brick.
+It uses the same stm32f103C8 chip as the Blue Pill, hence I call it the Blue Brick.
-The main attraction of this board it that it some on-board peripherals (which can either be present or be unpopulated), and connectors for a range of peripheral boards.
+The main attraction of this board it that has some on-board peripherals (which can either be present or not), and connectors for a range of peripheral boards.

 The board has a micro-usb connector which is connected to the